justinlarson/web-app-hacking-workshop-solutions/UsernameEnumSolutions.md

 # AltoroMutual
 ## Login
+* send login request to Intruder
-* Use CommonUsernameList.txt
+* Use CommonUsernameList.txt for username payload
 * Use grep options in intruder `Login Failed: Your password appears to be invalid.`
-* create list of altoro users
+* create list of altoro users to use for bruteforcing

 # Juice Shop
 ## User Registration